COVID-19 resources for the public

 - Puppy or rescue dog socialization during COVID-19

 Your average Kiwi cat is probably used to coming and going as they please.
-However, if you have COVID-19, or are self-isolating, it is recommended that you keep your cat indoors as much as possible while you recover.
-Despite the current lack of evidence that pets can transmit COVID-19 to humans or animals, we still don't fully understand if pets can act as fomites and transfer the virus on their coat or skin.
+However, if you have COVID-19, or are self-isolating, it is recommended that you keep your cat indoors as much as possible while you recover, or finish your self-isolating time.
+Despite the current lack of significant evidence that pets can transmit COVID-19 to humans, we still don't fully understand if pets can act as fomites and transfer the virus on their coat or skin.
 Therefore, it is still wise to be cautious and keep them at home.